Seanmatthews/seanmatthe.ws/content/articles/sat.md

 * Demonstrate its use through C++ code

 # What Is The Separating Axis Theorem?
+The Separating Axis Theorem (SAT) is an application of the [Hyperplane Separation Theorem](https://en.wikipedia.org/wiki/Hyperplane_separation_theorem) for the purpose of determining whether two convex polygons overlap (i.e. collision detection).
+In my own plain English, the HST theorem states:

+`Given two disjoint, nonempty, convex sets of points, there exists a hyperplane that separates them.`

+(The "points" may be any subset of n-dimensional reals.)

+Following from HST, SAT simply exacts the application of this theorem on convex polygons, whose vertices are sets of points in n-dimensional cases.
+Here's what that looks like in 2D, courtesy of Wikipedia:

+{{< figure >}}

 # Shape Representation Using Point Clouds

 # A Bare Bones Implementation